robbytables/bug-free-invention/unit-6-flask/instructor-resources/03-styling-flask/03-styling-slides.md

 **Teaching Tip:**

-- Stress that this has to be there and that this is the structure of every course.
+- Stress that this has to be there and that this is the structure of every page.

 </aside>